 - There are no sealing orders in force or nondisclosure orders under s.
-487.0191 in force: - The offence alleged was not committed by a young person.
+487.0191 in force; - The offence alleged was not committed by a young person.

+Sealing orders.
 After a request for a sealing order has been approved, a copy of the sealing order will be accessible to the accused person, defence counsel, the holder of the documents or data, Crown counsel, and members of the public, including the media.
+For access to other records, including the production order and the information on which it was issued, any person must submit an Application to a Judge.

-Where, in accordance with this policy, a judicial officer has determined that production order documents are available for public inspection, photocopies will be made and placed in public access files immediately after the determination.
+Public access file.
+Where, in accordance with this policy, a judicial officer has determined that production order documents are available for public inspection, photocopies will be made and placed in a public access file immediately after the determination.
 In cases of lengthy Informations, the first page(s) only may be placed in the public access file and a complete copy made on request.
 In the situation where multiple production orders were issued from one Information, all production orders must meet the criteria before any of the copies are placed in the public access file.

 A public access file will be maintained for copies of production order documents (after a production has taken place and all other applicable access provisions have been met) and copies of sealing orders, after a judicial officer has determined that production order documents are available for public inspection.
-This convenience file will be arranged in chronological order and will include
+The public access file will be arranged in chronological order and will include photocopies of documents available to the public.